Lancasterg/pysafe-config/README.md

 ## Features and Benefits

+*   **Strict By Default**: Raise an exception if no environment variable is set by default, unless it has explicitly been marked as optional, preventing silent failures.
+*   **Consistent Validation**: Enforces strict, consistent and reliable validation rules for different types, using a sensible and deterministic approach.
+*   **Clear and Verbose Error Messages**: Provides descriptive error messages for missing or invalid environment variables.
 *   **Reduced Boilerplate**: Significantly cuts down the amount of code needed to read and validate environment variables.
-*   **Type Safety**: Automatically converts environment variable to the desired Python types (`bool`, `int`, `float`, `str`) using a sensible and deterministic approach, raising a `TypeError` if type conversion fails.
-*   **Strict Mode**: If required ensure that a `RuntimeError` is raised if a mandatory environment variable is not set, preventing silent failures.
-*   **Flexible Handling**: Provides both strict and non-strict versions of functions.
-Non-strict versions (`getenv_bool`, `getenv_float`, etc.) allow you to specify a `default` value and control whether a variable is `required`.
-*   **Clear Error Messages**: Provides descriptive error messages for missing or invalid environment variables, aiding in quicker debugging.
-*   **Consistent Validation**: Enforces strict validation rules for different types (e.g., specific formats for floats and integers, a predefined set of true/false strings for booleans).
+*   **Type Safety**: Works with all modern type linters.
+No more checking for Nones and raising errors in config files.

 ## Installation